maxnd/mxMarkEdit/README.md

 The `Edit - Insert link to file` allows to select a file and to insert its path and name in the text preceded by the `file://` heading.
 All the possible spaces are converted with `%20`, so that the file name may be properly recognised as a link.

-The `Edit - Find duplicate words` prints in red all the words of each paragraph, separated by dot and space or dot and `Return`, that are present also in the previous paragraph, to alert the user to use possibly a synonym; if there’s no selected text, all the document is checked after a confirmation.
+The `Edit - Find duplicate words` shows in red all the words of each paragraph, separated by dot and space or dot and `Return`, that are present also in the previous paragraph, to alert the user to use possibly a synonym; if there’s no selected text, all the document is checked after a confirmation.
 This may take some time.

 The menu item `Edit - Show todo form` opens a form with the list of all the todo items.
 Pressing `Return` or double clicking on one of them selects the corresponding item in the document.
 Click on the headers of the columns of the form to sort the data, which are initially sorted by deadline.
-The date of the expired items is printed in red.
+The date of the expired items is shown in red.
 The box at the bottom allows to hide the todo items already done.
+The button `Copy` copies into the clipboard the content of the form.
+The values are separated by tab, so that they may be pasted in the columns of a spreadsheet.

 The `Edit - Show current title or toto` put at the top of the left list the title or todo item the cursor is under to.

 The `Edit - Disable formatting` menu item prevents the formatting of the text, improving the performance of the app with large documents.

 The `Convert with Pandoc` menu item converts the current note into another format specified in the options of the software.
 The converted file is created in the same folder of the note.